moneyadviceservice/frontend-code-standards/Readme.md

 ### B.E.M.
 Naming Convention
 We have started following the BEM (block, element, modifier) naming convention for assigning clear, conscise and semantic classes to our HTML elements.

-An explanation of BEM can be found on [CSS Wizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) - we ave opted for the [SUIT naming convention](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md):
+An explanation of BEM can be found on [CSS Wizardry](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/):

     .block{}
     .block__element{}